Efficiently Processing Joins and Grouped Aggregations on GPUs: Background

-\begin{itemize}[wide, labelwidth=!, labelindent=0pt] \item \textsc{\textbf{radix-partition}}$(kin,vin,kout,vout,i,j)$.
-Partitions the key ($kin$) and value ($vin$) arrays, based on the radix bits of keys (i.e., the $i$-th to $j$-th bit in the binary representation).
-It stores the results in $kout$ and $vout$ arrays.
-In the result arrays, partitions are consecutively stored, making $kout$ ($vout$) the same size as $kin$ ($vin$).
-For Ampere architecture, a maximum of 256 partitions (i.e., using max.
-8 radix bits) can be produced by this primitive.
-To produce more than 256 partitions, we must invoke this primitive multiple times. \item \textsc{\textbf{sort-pairs}}$(kin, vin, kout, vout)$.
-Sorts the $kin, vin$ arrays pairs according to $kin$ (i.e., keys) and produces $kouts, vout$ arrays.
-Currently, the most efficient implementation for lexicographically comparable keys is the radix sort implemented by the CUB library~\cite{cub}, which internally uses \textsc{radix-partition}. \item \textsc{\textbf{gather}}$(in,map,out)$.
+\item \textsc{\textbf{gather}}$(in,map,out)$.
 For all valid $i$'s, this primitive computes: $out[i]\gets in[map[i]]$.
 Reading $in$ may cause random memory accesses if the gather map $map$ lacks ``ordering''~\cite{He07-multipassgather}.
 Depending on the efficiency of reading $in$, a \emph{clustered} gather exhibits a low cache miss rate and highly coalesced memory accesses, compared to an \emph{unclustered} gather that exhibits the opposite.
-We use this procedure in the materialization of payload columns. \end{itemize}
+Unclustered \textsc{gather}s often appear in the materialization or aggregation of existing join and group-by implementations. \end{itemize}